ericbulloch/kwmd/concepts/google_dorking.md

 Usually, a website will provide a robots.txt file that tells Google what folders it can and cannot index.
 Most sites who do have a robots.txt file include the parts of the site that are sensitive in the disallowed section.
 In other words the disallow section is a black list of pages and links that the owner of a website doesn't want Google to show to the whole world.
 This is why I like to check the robots.txt file of a website, it lists all the pages that they don't want the public to know about.

+## Searching

+There must be very few people on the planet that regularly browse the internet and have not used search.
+The concept is so simple (which means it was very complex to build).
+Search for what you are looking for.
+In the example above, a user could have searched any of the following and got the score:

+- Boston Celtics
+- Celtics score
+- Celtics basketball
+- Boston Celtics score

+This is the most common search that people do.
+It is called a keyword search and as shown in the list above, there are multiple keywords that can be used to get the same thing.
+Keyword searching can only get you so far.
+Operators can be used to expand or reduce search results.
+Operators over a way to get fine grain granularity over what is trying to be found.

 ## Operators

 Google provides many operators to make searching more precise.
 There are operators that can remove results based on words or phrases.
 Search results can pertain to just a single or group of sites.
 Learning operators can make searching more enjoyable and help get answers faster.